eccelerators/SimStm/README.rst

 .. code-block:: none

- var avar 0x03
+ var a_var 0x03
- var bvar 0b011
+ var b_var 0b011
- var cvar 3
+ var c_var 3

-The ``var`` instruction declares and defines a variable with ID and initial hex, binary, or decimal unsigned value.
+The ``var`` instruction declares and defines a variable with an ID and an initial hex, binary, or decimal unsigned value.

 It **isn't possible** to initialize a variable by referencing another